amperity/amperity-docs/amperity_reference/source/attribute_repeat_365_days.rst

 .. attribute-repeat-365-second-start

 You can access if a customer made a third purchase within 365 days of their second purchase from the **Segment Editor**.
-To add this attribute to your segment, click **Add criteria**, select the **Transaction Attributes Extended** table, select the **Second Order Is Retained** attribute, and then apply an condition.
+To add this attribute to your segment, To add these attributes to your segment, click **Add condition** and then **Add attribute**.
+Select the **Transaction Attributes Extended** source, select the **Second Order Is Retained** attribute, and then apply an condition.

 .. attribute-repeat-365-second-end